IngmarBuchenhain/Mensch-aergere-dich-nicht/README.md

 ## Play
 Well, everyone should know Mensch-ärgere-dich-nicht.
 If not, buy the real game or draw it on a paper and have fun getting annoyed by your fellow players. :D
 In General:
 - Goal of the game: Getting all of your game pieces from the home area into the target area.
-You walk on the field in direction of the clock.
+You walk on the field in clock-direction.
 1. You have to roll the dice (1-6)
 2. You walk on the field (if you can not walk on the field you might roll again (depending on rules))
 3. Next player (except you had a 6)